5 Reasons for your Bloating and What to Do About It

 There are many different causes of bloating, but I want to touch on some of the most common reasons I see bloating occur in practice.
 From food to hormones to stress, here are a few.

-Food sensitivities are very common, especially since many of our foods are now modified or altered from their natural state.
-Remember, a sensitivity could be due to a food, beverage, additive, or ingredient.
+Food sensitivities are very common, especially since many of our foods are now vary from their natural state.
+Remember, sensitivity could be due to food, beverage, additive, or ingredient.
 Although bloating is a very common symptom of food sensitivities, trigger foods can also cause gas, abdominal pain, and other non-digestive symptoms, like fatigue, headaches, skin rashes, acne, or brain fog.

 Another way to identify food triggers is through a food sensitivity test that can be done with your naturopathic doctor.
 This is a blood test that identifies which foods you may be having an immune type response to.
 Either way, I highly recommend you identify if you have any trigger foods because this could be an easy fix to your discomfort.

 There are also many foods that naturally cause gas formation and thus, bloating or distention to occur.
 These are not food sensitivities, but you may need some extra digestive support when consuming these foods to reduce the amount of bloating.
 Some of these foods include:

 - Raw broccoli, cauliflower, kale, cabbage, Brussels sprouts, lettuce, onions